enull/enull-dev-notes/README.md

 # enull-dev-notes
-Programmers notebook, links and junk
+Programmers notebook, links and junk -- see the [wiki](https://github.com/enull/enull-dev-notes/wiki)